Distilleries to visit by train: Part 1 - from Edinburgh

 If you’re exploring Scotland and you don’t have a car, don’t worry!
 Our team here at the Scotch Whisky Experience love to get out and about to see the distilleries whose whisky we showcase on our tours.
-Harry from our Visitor Experience team has narrowed down a list of distilleries in Scotland that you can visit on the train.
-This week, we’re setting off from Edinburgh Waverley station for distilleries in the Lowlands and Highlands.
+Our team has narrowed down a list of distilleries in Scotland that you can visit by train.
+In part 1 we’re setting off from Edinburgh Waverley station for distilleries in the Lowlands and Highlands.

 Glenfinnan viaduct (credit: Andrew Palmer photography)